makersacademy/chitter-challenge/README.md

   - Encryption of passwords and authentication of users using sessions
   - Adhering to MVC standards and separation of concerns / SRP.

 - User Stories have all been hit, bar email notifications.
-Instead I prioritised implementing all of the CRUD features for the user info and peeps.
+Instead I prioritised implementing all of the CRUD features for the user info and posts.
 - I went for an approach of using ORM and wrapping my database connection in a class. - I applied rake tasks to handle everything to do with environment and db setup.
 I setup tasks for connecting to the correct database depending on the environmnent, cleaning the database and creating and migrating the database.

 ### Skills Applied